KevinWorkman/HappyCoding/tutorials/java-server/index.md

 Pick a server and run with it.

+Not sure which to choose?
+Try each one out and see which one you like the best!

 <div class="thumbnail-link-container">
+  {% include url-thumbnail.html url="/tutorials/java-server/tomcat" %}
   {% include url-thumbnail.html url="/tutorials/java-server/jetty-setup" %}
-  {% include url-thumbnail.html url="/tutorials/java-server/tomcat" %}
+  {% include url-thumbnail.html url="/tutorials/java-server/embedded-jetty" %}
 </div>

 # Javax vs Jakarta